ocsf/ocsf-docs/README.md

 Documents such as Understanding OCSF.pdf are point in time snapshots of current work before public release.
 Over time, documents will be organized based on version of schema.

+Common questions are answered in the FAQs folder of this repo.
+Schema specific questions are answered in FAQs/Schema FAQ.md

 The governance repo holds the governance material.